python33r/socs-fyp-grading/README.md

 `with()` method.

-You will always need to provide student name, supervisor name and assessor name, via the parameters `student`, `supervisor` and `assessor`.
+You will always need to provide student name, supervisor name and assessor name as strings, via the parameters `student`, `supervisor` and `assessor`.

-Project title should be set using the parameter `project_title`.
-You can put this in double quotes or square brackets; the latter may be more convenient for longer titles, as it allows you to split a long title across multiple lines.
+Project title should always be set, using the parameter `project_title`.
+You can provide a value for this as a string in double quote, or as a content block enclosed in square brackets; the latter may be more convenient for longer titles, as it allows you to split a long title across multiple lines.

-Overall comments and category comments are supplied to a report via these
+Overall comments and category comments can be supplied to a report via these
 parameters:

     comments